 - Alert members to the scam ahead of time.
 Include a blurb in the church newsletter or bulletin, or make an announcement before or after worship.
 Tell people if they receive a message from the pastor asking for a gift card to NOT respond or act.
-Inform members that your church will never solicit for gift cards via text or email, especially because the IRS would not approve of that.
+Inform members that your church will never solicit for gift cards via text or email, especially because the IRS wouldn’t approve of that.

-We are continually saddened that we must expend so many resources to provide data security when our heart is in helping folks connect and share the Gospel message.
-But it is a reality and a responsibility we take seriously.
+Like you, we’re continually saddened that we must expend so many resources to provide data security when our heart is in helping folks connect and share the Gospel message.
+But it’s a reality of our technological age — and a responsibility we take seriously.
 We hope this information is helpful to your church and members.